-- Browse the conference topics to see list of conferences, or view the Call PDF.
+- Browse the conference topics to review the conferences

 - Choose one conference that most closely matches the topics of your abstract.
 You may submit more than one abstract, but submit each abstract only once

-- Post-deadline submissions: Click the title of the conference to view the full description and submit by clicking the "Additional Information" tab and then the "Submit An Abstract" button on that page
+- Click the title of the conference to view the full description and submit by clicking the "Submit An Abstract" button on that page

 - Sign in to your SPIE account, or create an account if you do not already have one

 - Follow the steps in the submission wizard until the submission process is completed

 All presenting authors, including keynote, invited, oral, and poster presenters, agree to the following conditions by submitting an abstract:

 - Register and pay the author registration fee

 - Oral presenters: submit a presentation video to be published in the online forum, and for publication in the Proceedings of SPIE in the SPIE Digital Library

 - Poster presenters: submit a poster PDF and optional preview video to be published in the online forum, for publication in the Proceedings of SPIE in the SPIE Digital Library